jazracherif/udacity-data-engineer-datalake/README.md

 ## Running the Pipeline in local mode

+In order to run the pipeline locally, make sure to have a local install of spark:
-The prerequisistes is to have a spark installation `brew install apache-spark`
+`brew install apache-spark`

-run the ETL in spark standalone mode:
+Run the ETL in spark standalone mode:

 `spark-submit etl.py --mode local`

-parquet files will be generated in a new folder called `out`
+The output tables will be stored as parquet files in a new folder called `out`.

 to view a sample dataset from the generated tables, run: